 Ms. Ribeiro has been a non-equity Partner at Sedgwick for 5 years and one of Sedgwick’s top performers since joining the firm in 2011.
 She has been passed over for promotion to equity Partner repeatedly in favor of less-qualified men, each of whom generated revenue that was a fraction of her own.
 Ms. Ribeiro also claims she has been paid substantially less as a percentage of her revenues than male partners and less than she would earn were she an equity Partner.
 Significantly, Ms. Ribeiro has faced retaliation for her efforts to obtain gender equity for herself and other women at the firm.

-According to the Amended Complaint, Sedgwick not only promotes men at higher rates than women but also maintains a lower bar for male promotions, given that men are promoted with less experience and less business.
+According to the Amended Complaint, Sedgwick not only promotes men at higher rates than women, but also maintains a lower bar for male promotions, given that men are promoted with less experience and less business.
 At the same time, these men are given substantial leadership positions throughout the Firm.
 “Arbitration agreements, like Sedgwick’s, are too often used by companies to deter employees from seeking the justice they deserve,” said Xinying Valerian, Senior Litigation Counsel at Sanford Heisler, LLP.
 “The Arbitrator’s decision shows that despite her partner title, Ms. Ribeiro should be able to avail herself of the fairness protections in the arbitration process that all employees are entitled to.”